AKloc/BookNotes/Flawless Consulting.md

 ## Flawless Consulting

 **Purpose For Reading**
 - I'm working on a pitch at work based on creating a consultancy.
 Hoping to glean some information to tighten up the plan.
-I'm assuming a lot is going to be somewhat redundant so will be skimming t
+I'm assuming a lot is going to be somewhat redundant so will be mostly skimming this.

 **Main Takeaways**
 - What are the major themes / points made?